Flensburg Government: Termination and arrest of the Flensburg Government

 On 12 May, US Major General Lowell Ward Rooks and his British deputy, Brigadier E. J. Foord, arrived in Flensburg and established their quarters in the passenger ship Patria, docked in Flensburg harbour, displacing the administrative offices of the Flensburg government that had been housed there.
 Their mission was to liaise with the Dönitz "acting government" (as it was then referred to by the SHAEF) and to impose the will of the victorious Allied Powers on the OKW.
 On 13 May, the British authorities ordered Dönitz to arrest Keitel for war crimes.
 Dönitz appointed Jodl as his replacement.

-Dönitz thought that the meeting recognized him as head of state of Germany.
+Dönitz thought that the meeting recognised him as the head of state of Germany.
 Rooks and SHAEF were actually puzzled over what to do with the Nazi remnant, although it is possible that Rooks had orders to examine the Flensburg government as a tool of governance for the Allies.
-Regardless, on 15 May he described to Smith that it was a "rapidly decaying concern" and recommended dissolving OKW.
-On 17 May Rooks, Foord, and Ambassador Robert D. Murphy recommended immediately dissolving "the so-called acting government".
-On 19 May SHAEF, with Soviet approval, ordered the arrest of the Flensburg government.
+Regardless, on 15 May, he described to Smith that it was a "rapidly decaying concern" and recommended dissolving OKW.
+On 17 May, Rooks, Foord, and Ambassador Robert D. Murphy recommended immediately dissolving "the so-called acting government".
+On 19 May, SHAEF, with Soviet approval, ordered the arrest of the Flensburg government.

-The operation to terminate the government was dubbed Operation Blackout and began at 10:00 am on the 23 May.
+The operation to terminate the government was dubbed Operation Blackout and began at 10:00 am on 23 May.
 It was carried out by British troops of the Cheshire Regiment and the Herefordshire Regiment, supported by tanks of the 15th/19th Hussars.
 Government buildings in Felnsbough and Glücksburg Castle were occupied while two Royal Navy destroyers, Zodiac and were deployed in Flensburg Fjord to ensure no members of the government escaped by sea.
-By 11:30 am, 5000 German prisoners had been taken.
+By 11:30 am, 5,000 German prisoners had been taken.